 Ask questions or provide more information using BIM Track until the issue is resolved.

-Person who originally found issue and / or the coordination lead (as was decided in your BxP / BEP) checks that it is satisfactorily solution.
+The person who originally found the issue and / or the coordination lead (as was decided in your BxP / BEP) checks that it is a satisfactory solution.
 If all issues are resolved, no meeting required.